Rona Ambrose: Post resignation

 Ambrose has stated that though she supports the merger of the Progressive Conservative Association of Alberta and the Wildrose Party, she will not be a candidate for the leadership of the proposed new United Conservative Party of Alberta.

-She joined the Canada Institute at the Woodrow Wilson International Center for Scholars, a Washington, D.C. based think tank, as a visiting fellow focused on Canadian–American trade and to lead the organization's campaign to educate officials in both countries about the benefits of an integrated North American economy.
+She joined the Canada Institute at the Woodrow Wilson International Center for Scholars, a Washington, D.C.–based think tank, as a visiting fellow focused on Canadian–American trade and to lead the organization's campaign to educate officials in both countries about the benefits of an integrated North American economy.

 She was also appointed a member of the NAFTA advisory council set up by the Trudeau Liberal government in August 2017.

 In 2018, Rona Ambrose and Laureen Harper, wife of former Canadian prime minister Stephen Harper, launched the She Leads Foundation.
-She Leads is a non-profit organization based in Alberta focused on encouraging women to run for office and participate in public life.
+She Leads is a non-profit organization based in Alberta that encourages women to run for office and participate in public life.
 Alongside UN Women, Ambrose assisted in the launch of SHEInnovates Alberta, a campaign providing tools necessary to encourage women to seek leadership positions and innovation.

 In May 2020, it was announced that Rona Ambrose had joined the board of directors of the e-cigarette company Juul.

 Following Andrew Scheer's resignation after the Conservative loss in the 2019 Canadian federal election, Ambrose faced pressure from many prominent Conservatives to run for party leader in the 2020 leadership race.
-Ambrose announced she would not run for party leader in January 2020, during a Facebook live stream in the Alberta mountains.
+Ambrose announced she would not run for party leader in January 2020, during a Facebook livestream in the Alberta mountains.